jespinal/indexnow-wordpress-plugin-ce/README.md

 - How can I delete any stored data in my WordPress database?

-You can go to `Plugins` page from your WordPress sidebar and click on `Deactivate` under `IndexNow plugin`.
+You can go to `Plugins` page from your WordPress sidebar and click on `Deactivate` under `IndexNow CE plugin`.
 This will remove the API key integration as well as any locally stored data about submitted URLs.
 Reactivating the plugin will present you with a clean slate.

 - I cannot see all the URLs submitted on my dashboard?
-Where can I view all my submissions made via IndexNow plugin?
+Where can I view all my submissions made via IndexNow CE plugin?

 We are providing a limited number of URLs submitted on the WordPress dashboard (20 successful and 20 failed).
 Please reach out to individual search engines for more details.